cosmos/governance/bestpractices.md

    - do you see this work continuing in the future and is there a plan?
    - what are the risks involved with this work?
    - do you have conflicts of interest to declare?

+## Engage directly with the voting community and seek feedback
+Engagement is likely to be critical to the success of a proposal.
+A majority of the voting community should probably be aware of the proposal and considered it before the proposal goes live on-chain.

+1. Directly engage key members of the community for feedback.
+These could be large contributors, those likely to be most impacted by the proposal, and entities with high stake-backing (eg. high-ranked validators; large stakers).
+2. Target members of the community in a semi-public way before bringing the draft to a full public audience.
+The burden of public scrutiny in a semi-anonymized environment (eg. Twitter) can be stressful and overwhelming.
+Solicit opinions in places with people who established reputations first.
+For example, there is a private Telegram group called Cosmos Network VIP (ask for an invite if you are or would like to be a Cosmos contributor).
+Let people in [Discord community](https://discord.gg/cVwYX9u) know about your draft proposal.
+3. Alert the community to the draft proposal via [Twitter](https://twitter.com/CosmosGov) and [Telegram](https://t.me/cosmosproject).